About the GRAD Partnership

 Rural Schools Cohort

-Rural Schools Collaborative facilitates the Rural Schools Cohort of the GRAD Partnership, convening Regional Hub partners who serve as intermediaries between the GRAD Partnership and school districts.
-These intermediaries play a critical role in the GRAD Partnership, recruiting schools to join, providing technical assistance on the implementation of student success systems, conducting data collection, fostering relationships between schools, and helping to shine a spotlight on the schools’ accomplishments.
+Rural Schools Collaborative facilitates the Rural Schools Cohort of the GRAD Partnership, convening Regional Hub partners who serve as Intermediaries between the GRAD Partnership and school districts.
+These Intermediaries play a critical role in the GRAD Partnership, recruiting schools to join, providing technical assistance on the implementation of student success systems, conducting data collection, fostering relationships between schools, and helping to shine a spotlight on the schools’ accomplishments.

 LEARN MORE